-5 common mistakes moms make when organizing their homes, and what to do about it
+5 common mistakes we make when organizing our homes, and what to do about it

 (+ cheatsheet of 5 more)